Are You Providing the Right Level of Employee Relocation Support?

 Costs Incurred by the Organisation

 Due to the prematurely terminated assignments, the company incurred a number of costs:

 - Lost rental deposits: Deposits made to the landlord for the rental apartments were forfeited (for some countries in Asia, a two-month rental deposit needs to be made to secure an apartment).
 In this case, the company had to forfeit a total of close to US$25,000.

 - Additional household goods shipping costs: The company incurred additional costs to ship the employees’ personal belongings back to North America.

-Evidently, failed international assignments have far-reaching effects on the organization.
-Not only does the organization incur monetary costs, but incomplete projects are detrimental to the organization’s progress and the growth of the impacted employees.
-In an increasingly competitive market, organizations simply cannot afford to lose out in any way.
-Therefore, it is crucial to provide the right level of support and select the right employees for your mobility program.
+Evidently, failed international assignments have far-reaching effects on the organisation.
+Not only does the organisation incur monetary costs, but incomplete projects are detrimental to the organisation’s progress and the growth of the impacted employees.
+In an increasingly competitive market, organisations simply cannot afford to lose out in any way.
+Therefore, it is crucial to provide the right level of support and select the right employees for your mobility programme.

 How Can SIRVA BGRS Help?

 SIRVA BGRS is a global leader in relocation and moving services, offering broad solutions to the employee mobility industry.
 We provide a full suite of services to meet all of your mobility needs.
-Our dedicated global advisory services team works closely with you to design a comprehensive mobility program best suited to your needs and organizational goals.
-We also provide in-depth cultural training and destination support services to familiarize your employees with the destination location prior to starting their assignments.
+Our dedicated global advisory services team works closely with you to design a comprehensive mobility programme best suited to your needs and organisational goals.
+We also provide in-depth cultural training and destination support services to familiarise your employees with the destination location prior to starting their assignments.

-As a global leader in relocation, we pride ourselves in our ability to help companies maximize their return on investment, while keeping costs low and ensuring all employees are supported before, during, and after their assignment.
+As a global leader in relocation, we pride ourselves in our ability to help companies maximise their return on investment, while keeping costs low and ensuring all employees are supported before, during and after their assignment.